 - I believe in periods, in capitals, in the occasional comma, and that’s it.

 - I don’t know why I started writing.
 I don’t know why anybody does it.
 Maybe they’re bored, or failures at something else.

 - Usually, you don’t know where a book comes from … it’s just there, some kind of an itch that you can’t quite scratch.

 - The indulgent 800-page books that were written a hundred years ago are just not going to be written anymore and people need to get used to that.
 If you think you’re going to write something like The Brothers Karamazov or Moby Dick, go ahead.
 Nobody will read it.
 I don’t care how good it is, or how smart the readers are.
 Their intentions, their brains are different.

 - If there is an occupational hazard to writing, it’s drinking.

 - I can normally tell how intelligent a man is by how stupid he thinks I am.

 - I don’t know what of our culture is going to survive, or if we survive.
 If you look at the Greek plays, they’re really good.
 And there’s just a handful of them.
 Well, how good would they be if there were 2,500 of them?

 - The core of literature is the idea of tragedy… You don’t really learn much from the good things that happen to you.

-Cormac McCarthy is an American novelist and playwright.
-He has written many novels, including The Road, No Country for Old Men, All the Pretty Horses, and Blood Meridian.
-McCarthy has been increasingly mentioned as a candidate for the Nobel Prize in Literature.
+Cormac McCarthy was an American novelist and playwright.
+He wrote many novels, including The Road, No Country for Old Men, All the Pretty Horses, and Blood Meridian.
+McCarthy was increasingly mentioned as a candidate for the Nobel Prize in Literature.